 The IHE PCD TF uses the IETF RFC3339 “Unknown Local Offset Convention” to make it possible to distinguish between the case where UTC is the preferred reference point for the specified time, denoted with +0000, and the case where the UTC time is known, but the offset to local time is unknown, denoted with -0000.
 This distinction is in some cases important to represent in device data.

-Entity Identifier (EI) Data Type
+C.5 Entity Identifier (EI) Data Type